Realm of the InterNutter

 Read more »

 Plague news: Four new cases, all imports.
-There's Ninety-seven total active cases, twenty-five in hospital and one in the ICU.
+We have twenty-six total active cases, with twenty-one in hospital and nobody in the ICU.

 Read more »